CttYss/Airbnb-New-User-Bookings/README.md

 4. Data Analysis: data manipulation and modeling.

-5. Final Report: explaining my approach and findings of this data exploration.
+5. Complete and submit final deliverables : report paper explaining my approach and findings of this data exploration.

 #### My Deliverables: